GokulALT/ollamaChatWrapper/README.md

     ```

 3.  **Configure Environment Variables:**
-    Create a `.env` file in the root of your project and add the base URL for your MCP server. **Note**: The variable is named `OLLAMA_BASE_URL` for compatibility with the existing code, but it should point to your MCP server.
+    Create a `.env` file in the root of your project and add the base URL for your MCP server.
     ```env
-    # This should be the URL of your MCP server, e.g., http://localhost:8008
+    # This must be the URL of your MCP server, e.g., http://localhost:8008
     OLLAMA_BASE_URL=http://localhost:8008
     ```
     Adjust the URL if your MCP server is running on a different port or host.